lvbernal/Parqueadero/README.md

 * subtraction by Marta Ambrosetti from the Noun Project
 * addition by Marta Ambrosetti from the Noun Project
 * Equal by Marta Ambrosetti from the Noun Project
+* Parking by Arthur Shlain from the Noun Project

 ### Paleta de colores
 * Copy of Picture book by Robert Lasch from Adobe Color CC